BigSoftVideo/DOTE/video.md

 This means that the video panel will follow the cues that manipulate the view that the user sees.
 - Or the video and viewport can be saved for the current video panel.
 This means that one can switch video source or adjust the viewport (pan/zoom) and both will be saved and restored later as default for this panel, even when restarting DOTE and reopening the current Transcript.
-- Or they can be left in free view mode and adjusted manually.
+- Or they can be left in freeview mode and adjusted manually.
 This is useful for playing around with different configurations.
 Any changes will not be saved.
 As soon as the save icon button is toggled on, then the default state is restored (or if lock to video-cues is toggled on, then the current video cue is followed).